IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

 ### Administrator vs Developer View

-1. Switch from `Administrator` to `Developer` view from the drop-down when you first log in to access OpenShift Web Console:
+1. Switch from `Administrator` to `Developer` using the drop-down when you first log in to access OpenShift Web Console:

     ![Admin Mode](images/admin_dashboard.jpg)

-   - if you have a previously opened console page which may land at certain pate such as Networking, to see the `Administrator` view drop-down, scroll the bar up from the left side of navigation, for example,
+   - if you have a previously opened console page which may land at certain page such as Networking, to see the `Administrator` view drop-down, scroll the bar up from the left side of navigation, for example,

     ![Admin Navigation](images/admin_navigation.jpg)